Employment in healthcare occupations makes up 5% of Ireland’s workforce, around 100,000 persons, of which 52,000 are nurses and midwives.

 Demand for medical practitioners has been largely stable and this will likely continue into the future, as the pressures of an aging population and demand for skilled healthcare professionals internationally will ensure continued opportunities for trained professionals in Ireland.

 Key points for selected healthcare occupations

-- There were 55,000 employed nurses and midwives, accounting for half of overall employment in healthcare occupations; this ranked the largest professional workforce nationally and the fourth largest nationally, after sales assistants, farmers, other administrative occupations
+- There were 52,000 employed nurses and midwives, accounting for almost half of overall employment in healthcare occupations;

-- Four fifths of persons employed in healthcare occupations was aged 25-54; one fifth of employed medical practitioners and occupational & other therapy professionals was 55 years or older; the share of mature workers was almost one fifth for pharmacists, other healthcare professionals, and nurses and midwives
+- Four fifths of those employed in healthcare occupations was aged 25-54; almost one quarter of occupational and other therapy professionals was 55 years or older; the share of mature workers was almost one fifth for pharmacists, other healthcare professionals, and nurses and midwives

-- Over 90% of all employed healthcare professionals were third level graduates; the corresponding share was over 80% for healthcare associate professionals
+- Almost 95% of employed healthcare professionals had attained third level qualifications; the share was 74% for associate professionals

-- While most persons employed in healthcare occupations were female, just over half of employed medical practitioners were male
+- While most persons employed in healthcare occupations were female, employment of medical practitioners was gender balanced

-Shortages continue to persist for the following occupations:
+Shortages have been identified for the following occupations:

-- Radiographers (clinical specialists; MRI and CT radiographers)niche area specialists (audiologists, cardiac technician, dieticians).
+- radiographers: (clinical specialists; MRI and CT radiographers)niche area specialists (audiologists, cardiac technician, dieticians).

 - niche area specialists: (audiologists, cardiac technician, dieticians).